• Selling Mineral Rights

 Poor Lease Terms

 Most mineral owners do not hire an attorney to negotiate lease terms.
 This is a huge mistake and often results in leaving money on the table.
-One of the many terrible, but common lease terms is giving free gas to the operator to run the well.
+One of the many terrible but common lease terms is giving free gas to the operator to run the well.
 Some operators have started running their frack fleets on natural gas, and guess who is financing that?
 Buying mineral rights with poor lease terms exposes you to additional risk.

-Bad Operators
+Bad Operator

 Most operators try to do the right thing, but there are a few with well-earned bad reputations.
 Managing minerals operated by one of these companies takes a lot of extra time and effort and can potentially involve attorneys, accountants, and royalty audits.
 It can quickly eat away at your revenue and turn into a bad investment.